 You may have had your foot fall asleep before.
 That happens when we unknowingly sit or sleep in an odd position.
 It also resolves as soon as pressure is removed from the blood vessels, allowing blood to flow normally to the extremities.

-If you experience unexplainable and frequent tingling and numbness in hands and feet, here’s our guide for determining next steps.
+If you experience unexplainable and frequent hand numbness and/or tingling in legs or feet, here’s our guide for determining your next steps.
 Also, we’ll let you know when and why it’s time to worry.

 Identifying the sensations